lukauskas/dgw/docs/index.rst

     > Saving warping paths to 'dgw_quickstart_warping_paths.pickle'

 8 processes cores were used for calculation of the DTW pairwise distances.
-This calculation took a bit more than 3s for these 380 regions.
+This calculation took a bit more than 3s for these 364 regions.
-It would take around an hour to do this for all regions without the `--random-sample` The linkage was computed and saved to :file:`dgw_quickstart_linkage.npy` Prototypes were generated and saved to :file:`dgw_quickstart_prototypes.pickle`.
+It would take a bit under an hour to do this for all regions without the `--random-sample` The linkage was computed and saved to :file:`dgw_quickstart_linkage.npy` Prototypes were generated and saved to :file:`dgw_quickstart_prototypes.pickle`.
 Data was warped to the prototypes, and the warping paths saved to :file:`dgw_quickstart_warping_paths.pickle`.